-Note 2: The nature of the relationship between the endorser/guarantor and the endorsec/guarantee are represented by the following numerals:
+Note 2: The nature of the relationship between the endorser/guarantor and the endorsee/guarantee are represented by the following numerals:

-No. 1 - comparies with business transactions.
-No. 2 - a subsidiary directly holding over 50% of the common shares of the investee company.
-No. 3 - a pertur and subsidiary collectively holding over 50% of the commons shares of the investee company.
-No. 4 - a pertu company holding 50% of the commons shares directly or through a subsidiary indirectly.
-No. 4 - a pertu company holding 50% of the commons shares of the same industry) with contractual mutual guarantees.
+No. 1 - companies with business transactions.

+No. 2 - a subsidiary directly holding over 50% of the common shares.

+No. 3 - a subsidiary directly holding over 50% of the common shares of the investee company.

+No. 4 - a perent and subsidiary collectively holding over 50% of the commons shares directly or through a subsidiary indirectly.

+No. 5 - company holding 50% of the commons shares directly or through a subsidiary indirectly.

 No. 5 - companies (based on the contractual project requirements of the same industry) with contractual mutual guarantees.

 No. 6 - companies guaranteed by their respective common shareholdings in accordance with mutual investment relations.

 No. 7 - companies engaged in performance guarantees of contracts related to the pre-sale of real estate in accordance with the Consumer Protection Law.

-Note 3: The total amount of guarantee shall not exceed 50% of Silergy Corp.'s net value.
+The total amount of guarantee shall not exceed 50% of Silergy Corp.'s net value.
 The total amount of the guarantee provided by Silergy Corp. to any individual entity shall not exceed 20% of Silergy Corp.'s net value.
+Note 3: